ustc-sunny/ustc-sunny.github.io/_pages/about.md

 **Stay hungry and stay foolish.**

-**I am seeking opportunities for overseas Postdoctoral Researcher in 2025.
+**I am seeking opportunities for overseas Postdoctoral Researcher in 2025 or 2026.
 If you are interested in my research, please don't hesitate to contact me: hesun@mail.ustc.edu.cn & he.sunny.sun@gmail.com**

 # 🔥 News
 <span class='anchor' id='-news'></span>